hostilefork/draem/README.md

 ## FORMAT

 The input format is a series of blocks, representing sequential sections of the dream dialogue.
-Here are the block formats:
+The rule is that the behavior of any block that would accept a single item as legal is the same as omitting the block.
+So if you can write:

+    [Foo]

+Then you could have just written:

+    Foo

+However, you cannot omit the block if something takes options.
+So instead of writing:

+    [Foo FooOption]

+You *cannot* just write:

+    Foo FooOption

 ### Exposition

 Simple exposition or narration is just a string inside of a block.

-    [{See, I'm naked in church when I meet a dinosaur.
+    {See, I'm naked in church when I meet a dinosaur.
 I try to run but my feet have been nailed to the floor.
 Then a midget pushes me through a revolving door.
-And I'm back in the very same place I was before...}]
+And I'm back in the very same place I was before...}

 ( apologies to [Weird Al Yankovic](http://www.youtube.com/watch?v=K4fezNM7-Kk ) )

-It is now likely that exposition will be changed to allow the block to be optional.

-### Sidenotes

-Sidenotes are indicated with a block beginning with the word!
-NOTE:

-    [note {I told the dream alien it was the year 2000, but it's actually 2013 at the time of this writing.}]

-Multi-line notes are achieved by instead of having a string as the second argument, putting a block there instead.
-In that block, all line formats are legal.
-The template generator will wrap that up in a blockquote.

-    [note [[{One.}] [{Two.}] [{Three}]]]
+Putting it in a block is optional, but not necessary.

 ### Dialogue